-AMTA case occur during the fall semester, Regionals are the first round of AMTA-sanctioned tournaments of the year.
-Currently, every team in AMTA-from the defending National Champion to the newest school in the Association-must compete in a Regional to qualify for further rounds of competition.
+Regional Tournament.
+Currently, every team in AMTA-from the defending National Champion to the newest school-must compete in a Regional to qualify for further rounds of competition.

 The top teams in each Regional move on to compete in the Opening Round Championship Series ("ORCS"), which is hosted in several locations across the country in March.
-From there, 48 teams move on to the National Championship Tournament ("NCT") in April, where AMTA's national champion is crowned.
-Over the last few years, AMTA has provided a brand new case for the teams that advance to the NCT.
+Teams competing at ORCS will still compete using the same case, but it will often have substantial updates.
+The top teams at ORCS then move on to the National Championship Tournament ("NCT") in April, where AMTA's national champion is crowned.
+AMTA provides a brand new case for the teams that advance to the NCT.